TBlazeWarriorT/BlazeGG-LoL-Match-Analyzer/README.md

 Instead of broad macro summaries, it focuses on lane matchups, damage breakdowns, and detailed post-game duel stats.

----

-## Showcase

-The hub after searching a real Riot ID (Faker's — regenerated from time to time, so this reflects his actual recent games):

 ![Blaze GG hub showing Faker's recent matches](docs/showcase.png)

-To regenerate it yourself: `py scripts/generate_showcase.py` (needs a valid Riot API key in `.env` and, once, `py -m playwright install chromium`).

 ---